skorokithakis/stavros-notes/content/drone-stuff/ardupilot-setup-checklist.md

 Fly straight and note down:

-- [ ] A comfortable cruise speed (in km/h).
-- [ ] The throttle percentage at that cruise speed.
 - [ ] The maximum speed you want to be flying at (in km/h).
 - [ ] The throttle percentage at that maximum speed.
 - [ ] Start a turn at the maximum bank angle (full roll deflection to one side) and note the slowest speed you can fly at without stalling.
+- [ ] Fly straight at a speed 15% higher than the stall speed from the previous step, and note that speed.
+This is your trim speed.
+- [ ] Note the throttle percentage at that speed.
 - [ ] Turn throttle to 0 and pitch down a bit so you don't stall.
   Note the minimum amount of down-pitch required to keep you from stalling (this should only be in the 1-3 degree ballpark).

 #### Fly up

-Set the throttle to the maximum throttle percentage from the previous step and start slowly pulling back on pitch until your airspeed equals your "comfortable cruise speed" from the previous step.
+Set the throttle to the maximum throttle percentage from the previous step and start slowly pitching up until your airspeed equals your trim speed from the previous step.
 If you're higher than that speed and need to climb more, change `LIM_PITCH_MAX` to something higher and try again.
 Note down: